-If there’s anything we learned last year, it’s how to handle our beauty issues on our own.
+If the pandemic taught us anything, it’s how to handle our beauty issues on our own.
 We cut our own bangs, did our own trims, and also learned how to quickly camouflage our natural hair color.
 While experimenting with at-home box color can be tricky, temporary root color products are goof-proof and easily wash out.
 Even though salons may be open once again and you’re now able to visit your beloved colorist, it never hurts to have an option in-between appointments.
-Below, we’ve rounded up the ten best root touch-up products you can buy online.

 At about the size of a compact, this touch-up powder is a great on-the-go option.
-Amazon reviewers love its ease, the diversity of shades (there are eight total), and its staying power.
-Along with the near perfect color match, reviewers love how long-lasting and natural the powder looks, adding that it leaves hair soft without making a mess.
+Along with the near perfect color match, reviewers love how long-lasting and natural the powder looks.
 But those with sensitive noses beware — it does have fragrance.
-Some have noted a perfumed scent.

 For quick, easy, and affordable touch-ups this is your best bet.
 The temporary color sprays on and stays put until your next wash.
-According to reviewers and almost 2,000 five-star reviews, the results are natural color and even, thicker-looking hair.
-Some refer to the affordable spray as a “salon in a bottle” and at this price point, it’s a great option.
+Some reviewers refer to the affordable spray as a “salon in a bottle”.

 L’Oréal’s Magic Root Concealer now comes in a clickable pen, but for the moment it’s only available in Brown and Black.
 Don’t pull the rookie move of impatiently over-clicking to activate this — a little goes a long way, and users have noted that too much can result in hardened hair.
 Users do appreciate how its compact size fits perfectly in a purse’s side pocket.

-Users love how the nozzle attachment of this spray helps with aim precision and dries quickly.
-They also appreciate that it stays put between shampoos, but easily washes out.
-It’s also popular for concealing thinned-out sections.
+The nozzle attachment of this spray helps with aim precision and dries quickly.
+Staying put between shampoos, but easily washing out.

 With a lineup that includes a shade for redheads (often overlooked), this formula is made of mineral-derived pigments and moisturizing amino acids.
-Reviewers describe the texture as lightweight and not sticky, with thickening dry shampoo-like results.
-Despite the smaller bottle, reviewers assure that a little goes a very long way.
+Its texture is lightweight without being sticky and a little goes a long way.

 Kind of like Clinique’s Chubby Stick, this easy-to-hold tapered-tip pencil, which comes in five shades, gets a lot of praise from reviewers for its covering ability.
-Racking up nearly 200 five-star reviews and coming in two shades, the crayon makes covering your roots as easy as coloring inside the lines.
+It makes covering your roots as easy as coloring inside the lines.

-This flat, wide marker might not be the most high-tech of cover-ups, but all seven of its shades are still available on Amazon, and that is currently a big plus!
-It also includes a little comb for more precise application along the hairline where you’d rather not get any ink on your skin.
-The quick and easy coverage has made this a fan favorite for years.
+This flat, wide marker might not be the most high-tech of cover-ups, but all eight of its shades are available on Amazon.
+It includes a little comb for more precise application along the hairline, where you’d rather not get any ink on your skin.

 This article was originally published August 8, 2020.
 It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.